MacVenture

-All four games were later released for other platforms including Amiga, Apple II, Atari ST, Commodore 64, IBM PC compatibles, Pocket PC, and Nintendo Entertainment System.
+All four games were later released for other platforms including Amiga, Apple IIGS, Atari ST, Commodore 64, IBM PC compatibles, Pocket PC, and Nintendo Entertainment System.

 History

 The MacVenture engine was written in 1985 for the first game in the series, Déjà Vu.
 Making the entire game fit together with system software on two 400 k single-sided floppy disks proved to be quite a challenge and special image compression routines had to be written to accomplish this.

-A handful of sequels such as Beyond Shadowgate and Shadowgate 64 were later made, with only the background story in common with the MacVenture games.
+A handful of sequels such as Beyond Shadowgate and Shadowgate 64 were later made and only the background story was in common with the MacVenture games.
 The rights to the MacVentures are currently maintained by Zojoi.

 The "MacVenture" name was used in loading screens and about boxes – in the original releases for other platforms it was translated, e.g. "Atari Venture" or "PC Venture".
 MacVenture is the only of these used for referring to the game series in other contexts.